What is customer experience? The complete guide

 - Sales being transparent about pricing

-What’s important is that all these teams are working together to create a seamless, consistent experience for the customer.
+Companies with the best CX know the importance of different teams working together to create a seamless, consistent experience for buyers.

-For instance, agents should be able to easily access context like what items are in a customer’s shopping cart or what outbound email promotions they’ve opened, even if the marketing team is directly responsible for that information.
-Likewise, a marketing team should have insight into past support interactions so they can send customers more targeted emails.
+For instance, support agents should be able to easily access customer details—like what items are in their shopping cart or what outbound email promotions they’ve opened—even if the marketing department is directly responsible for that information.
+Likewise, a marketing team should have insight into past support interactions so they can send customers more personalized emails.

-Being aware of customer experience from an end-to-end viewpoint and making sure customers’ needs are at the center of attention every step of the way is key for creating a good customer experience.
+Being aware of CX from an end-to-end viewpoint and ensuring buyers’ needs are prioritized every step of the way are critical to creating a good customer experience.

 Examples of a bad customer experience

 A bad customer experience happens when a consumer feels a business failed to meet their expectations.

 According to our Trends Report, there’s a disparity between how companies think they perform and how their customers view their experience.